 County selection: In order to obtain a more nuanced and generalizable understanding of voluntary compliance, that will enable us to develop a new innovative paradigm which will ensure broad global impact, the proposed research will focus four countries.
 Two high trust countries, Denmark and the Netherlands, and two low trust countries, Greece and Israel.
 Each country represents different cultural, economic and governmental approaches.
 Israel has relatively high rates of international tax evasion, as Greece had even higher rates.
 As is comes to Denmark, evasion rates were relatively very low, meanwhile the Netherlands had a high rate of international tax evasion.
 While referring to pro social behavior, it was found that Denmark and the Netherlands had high rates accordingly, while Israel was around the average, and Greece was ranked at the low bottom of the chart with a very low score.
 Similarly, Denmark and the Netherlands have high rates of trust while Israel and Greece in particular have relatively really low rates of trust among the citizens.
 Referring to social cohesion indicates the same scores for the mentioned countries, while Denmark and the Netherlands are ranked with high rates of social cohesion within the country, Israel and Greece are at the top bottom.
 Interestingly, during the Coronavirus pandemic, stringency levels of the governments were distributed quite differently than what would have been predicted, based on other measures.
 As for Environmental Regulatory Regime, Denmark and the Netherlands are relatively high whilst Israel and especially Greece is at the very low bottom of the chart rates.
 Furthermore, Since all four target countries come from Europe, to enhance our ability to examine how the different regulatory approaches affect the likelihood of VC gloabally in the last year of the project I will run experimental surveys from the three case studies in Kenya which will test the vignettes of most effective regulatory tools used in each one of WP on 3 a b c and examine its relevancy for non-European countries.

 The Project will be performed by a team which consist of statisticians and law and behavioural science experts (4 Postdoc and 4 PhDs, statistician) which will be under the PIs guidance.
-There will be a post docs in each of the three countries (in addition to the one in Israel) that will be jointly supervised for a 3 years by me together country expert in each of the three target countries.
+There will be a post docs in each of the three countries (in addition to the one in Israel) that will be jointly supervised for a 3 years by me together country expert in each of the three target countries, Benjamin Van rooij from Amsterdam law school, Lucia Reisch from Copenhagen Business School and Georgia Kaplanoglou from university of Athens.
 The concluding part of the project will focus on a normative taxonomy of advantages of disadvantages of VC, what regulatory tools are more desirable for each type of doctrine, each type of public segment and each type of culture.